JoeyStewart/High-Peaks/README.md

 10. Copy the link it provides.
 It will look like similiar to this: http://localhost:3000/#/
 11. Paste it into your web browser of choice
 12. Enjoy!
+13. Or, you can click this deployed link here https://high-peaks.vercel.app/

 ## Preview of App: